val-iisc/sketch-parse/exp-src/README.md

 ```
 * To evaluate models trained using `train_r1.py`, run `eval_r1.py` with the required snapPrefix, testGTpath(test ground truth) and testIMpath(test images) arguments.
 Links to download the test data is available in [this readme](https://github.com/val-iisc/sketch-parse/tree/master/exp-src/data/sketch-dataset)

 * Run `table1.py`, `table3.py` to evaluate the downloaded  `.pth` files and get results corresponding to table 1 and table 3 in the paper.

-Place the downloaded files in the folder `data/snapshots` and place the downloaded annotated sketches in then run `table1.py` and `table3.py`.
+Download pretrained models from [here](http://val.serc.iisc.ernet.in/star_snapshots/) and place them in the folder `data/snapshots`.
+Download the annotated sketches(using instructions in [this readme](https://github.com/val-iisc/sketch-parse/tree/master/exp-src/data/sketch-dataset)) and place them in 'data/sketch-dataset'.
+After this, `table1.py` and `table3.py` should run properly.
-The .pth files can be downloaded from [here](http://val.serc.iisc.ernet.in/star_snapshots/).

 `pred_gt.txt` contains the predicted label and the real label of each sketch image.
 The predicted label can also be found real time using a trained classifier.
 The architecture of the classifier is mentioned in the supplementary material and the training policy / data is mentioned in the paper.
 This file is used during evaluation.